-GoPro has just released the latest iteration of its famous digital camcorder range and it’s quite the departure from their previous devices.
+GoPro has just released the latest iteration of its famous digital camcorder range and it’s quite a departure from their previous devices.

 Thankfully it’s also great news for mums and dads looking to record their young children in action.
 The GoPro HERO4 Session is a mid-range digital camcorder with better output and features than the entry level device, but not quite reaching the heights of the high-end HERO4 Black with its 4K capture capabilities.
 You can read our full features review here.
 One thing that may surprise you, however, is the Session’s flexibility.
 It’s not just about catching epic barrels and fully sick airs, it excels as a family-friendly camera for five key reasons: